-The Schoolhouse Gap trail is near but also outside of Cades Cove.
+Schoolhouse Gap trail is near Cades Cove.
 This trail often has high animal activity so you might see some during your hike!
-The trail passes through a calm meadow and later along a towering cliff and cave, known as Blowhole Cave.
-Make sure you proceed straight when reaching this point as other trails do connect here.
+The trail passes through a meadow and later along a towering cliff and Blowhole Cave.
+Make sure you proceed straight when reaching this point because other trails do connect at this section.
 The hike will end on Schoolhouse Gap Road.
-Schoolhouse Gap is only gains 513 feet in elevation so it’s a pretty consistent flat hike and is 3.8 miles round trip.
+Schoolhouse Gap is only gains 513 feet in elevation, so it’s a pretty consistent flat hike and is 3.8 miles round trip.

 4. Porters Creek

-Porters Creek Trail is one of the best hiking trail in the Smoky Mountains during winter!
-It is a relatively flat hike that is perfect for exploring the natural beauty of the Smokies.
+Porters Creek trail is one of the best hiking trails in the Smoky Mountains during winter since it is relatively flat hike.
 The trail will pass what use to be the Porters Creek community in the 1900s.
-You will also come up to John Messer’s farm site where a cantilevered barn was built in 1875, This trail is calm, relaxing, great for a stroll, and has very cool structures to explore.
+You will also see John Messer’s farm site where a cantilevered barn was built in 1875, This trail is calm, relaxing, great for a stroll, and has very cool structures to explore.
 Porters Creek is 4 miles round trip.

 - Bundle up!
-Wear clothing that can be layered up, and also wear weather resistant clothing.
+Wear clothing that can be layered and is weather resistant.

 - It is not advised to approach any wildlife in the park.